ronsbons/project-2-wayfarer-backend/README.md

 # App Name: Wayfarer

 Wayfarer is a platform designed with the travel community in mind.
-Through the use of this application, users share their posts or tips about their favorite locations around the world.
+Through the use of this application, users share posts or tips about their favorite locations around the world.

 _March Team_
 San Francisco, CA